 Please visit the Equine Heritage Institute web site and learn more!

-I am excited to be collaborating on the following publications:
+I am excited to be collaborating as the research writer for the following books:

 Fire Horses: A Historic Look at Horses and Firefighting